bitfocus/companion/documentation/gettingstarted.md

 - - - -

 ### Before you open Companion
-Connect your hardware and software you want to control.
+* Connect your hardware and software you want to control.
 Make sure you are in the same network with them.
+* In the original elgato streamdeck app, make sure to firmware upgrade the streamdeck to the latest version available
+* Close the original elgato streamdeck app.
+Companion will not find your device if this is open.

 ### Starting the server
 When you open Companion a server window will open.